Gravitomagnetism and the significance of the curvature scalar invariants: Interpretation of the invariant structure for the relevant astrophysical setups

-and an arbitrary radial velocity $v^{r}=u'^{r}/u'^{0}$ (subject only to the normalization condition $u'^{\alpha}u'_{\alpha}=-1$).
-One could check these results by computing explicitly $\mathbb{H}'_{\alpha\beta}$ (for an arbitrary $u'^{\alpha}$) as done in \cite{PaperGyros}.
-Since $d\phi/dt=k_{+}^{\phi}/k_{+}^{0}=k_{-}^{\phi}/k_{-}^{0}$, these observers have also the interesting property that they measure the photons of the principal null congruences to be in purely radial motion.
-In the special case $u^{r}=0$, one obtains the observers depicted in Fig. \ref{fig:KerrPlot}, which coincide\footnote{We thank O. Semerák for pointing this out to us.} with the so-called ``Carter canonical observers'' (e.g. \cite{SemerakStationaryFrames}).
+In the special case $u'^{r}=0$, one obtains the observers depicted in Fig. \ref{fig:KerrPlot}, which coincide\footnote{We thank O. Semerák for pointing this out to us.} with the so-called ``Carter canonical observers'' (e.g. \cite{SemerakStationaryFrames}).

 Notice the similarity with the velocity field in Fig.~\ref{fig:SchargeDots}, which makes the magnetic field vanish in the analogous electromagnetic problem: both velocities depend only on $r$ and on the ratio $a\equiv J/M$, and asymptotically they match up to a factor of 2.
 Note also the similarities with the velocity fields \eqref{eq:vNoH2BodyLimit} or \eqref{eq:v_field_2equalMasses} for which $\mathbb{H}'_{\alpha\beta}=0$ in systems of two bodies orbiting each other: in the post-Newtonian regime, $r\gg r_{+}\Rightarrow r\gg a$, and, from Eq. \eqref{velocityKerr}, $v\simeq a/r\equiv J/(Mr)$; hence, for large $r$, the velocities match up to a factor of three.
 The vanishing of $\mathbb{H}'_{\alpha\beta}$ for such observers can also be understood (in the PN regime) by the same reasoning we made in Sec. \ref{sub:Two-masses,-planar}, by thinking about the rotating body as a set of translating elements and adding up their individual gravitomagnetic tidal tensors.
 This parallels what happens in electromagnetism, where the vanishing of $\vec{B}'$ for some observers in the equatorial plane of a spinning charge, Fig. \ref{fig:SchargeDots}, can be explained by the same reasoning that explains its vanishing in the motion plane of the system of two charges in Fig. \ref{fig:Two}.
 One thus concludes that, although very different from a system of one single point source of Sec \ref{sub:One-single-point-mass}, a spinning body is not, in the PN regime, substantially different from the two-body systems of Sec. \ref{sub:Two-masses,-planar}, in what pertains to the structure of the curvature invariants (and the existence of observers for which $\mathbb{H}'_{\alpha\beta}=0$).